arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-1.md

 Read it as a glorified `if/then/else` and ask yourself:

 * If `numberOfLeaves` receives a tree, and that tree is a single `Leaf`, how many leaves does that tree have?

-It means that the function needs to calculate the number of leaves of this tree:
+In other words, the function needs to calculate the number of leaves of this tree:

 ```
    Leaf